grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Hemi deals with the pursuing sub in the control room)

-"Keep this depth, and course, I will be down in sonar listening for that sub."
+"Keep this depth, and course, I will be down at sonar listening for that sub."
 Hemi climbed down from the cramped control room to the compartment below.
-From the sonar station he could almost see up into the control room just behind and above him and could still tell the men at the controls of the boat what he wanted them to do.
+If he turned and leaned back from the sonar station, he could almost see up into the control room just behind and above him and could still tell the men at the controls of the boat what he wanted them to do.
 Likewise, Gregory and Bastian could still give him reports on the _Prospect's_ status, albeit with a little more emphasis thrown into their voices so they carried below to Hemi.

-Hemi didn't bother sitting down at the sonar station, instead he stood behind the empty sonar operator's chair and slipped the headphones with the worn earpads onto his head.
+Hemi did not bother sitting down at the sonar station.
+Instead, he stood behind the empty sonar operator's chair and slipped the headphones with the worn earpads onto his head.
 He covered one ear and left the other free.
-He spun the control wheel for the sonar around slowly, listening for human sounds out in the malevolent darkness of the ocean.
+He spun the control wheel for the sonar around slowly, listening for human sounds out in the malevolent underwater darkness of the ocean.
 There was nothing but silence.

 "Hemi," Gregory called down through the hatch, "I'm having trouble keeping the boat level.
 I find I keep having to give it more and more upward dive plane angle just to keep from gaining depth."

 "Let me come up and play with the trim tanks."
 Hemi climbed the ladder back to the control room.
 He stood at the trim tank controls next to Gregory and the thick pads of his fingers spun one small steel valve-control wheel, then the next.
 Each was accompanied by the sound of water pushing through pipes, flowing from one end of the boat to the other.
-"How's that?"
-Asked Hemi after a few minutes of adjustments.
+"How's that?" asked Hemi after a few minutes of adjustments.

 "Better, but still quite a bit more dive plane angle that I would expect just to keep the boat level," said Gregory.